youravgENTP/DigitalHeatlhCareBootcamp_2025_Winners/README.md

 ### Acknowledgements

-We acknowledge the Digital Health Care Bootcamp (Yonsei University College of Medicine), RetinaMNIST and mBRSET dataset creators, and the broader research community whose methods and datasets enabled this project.
+We acknowledge the creators of the RetinaMNIST and mBRSET dataset, and the broader research community whose methods and datasets enabled this project.